 Most plans will have you sign a contract for a certain number of months, but there are some pre-paid options.

-Fixed-rate plans are structured around a fixed rate that you pay for electricity throughout your contract, which will generally last between six and 36 months.
+Fixed-rate plans are structured around a fixed rate you pay for electricity throughout your contract, generally lasting between six and 36 months.

-Variable-rate plans are designed to allow your electricity provider to change their rates depending on the energy market and other factors.
+Variable-rate plans allow your electricity provider to change their rates depending on the energy market and other factors.

 As the price of electricity increases for your provider, you will see a larger bill.